10830NAT Course in crystalline silica exposure prevention

 Nationally recognised training logo.

-Starting 1 July 2023, it is going to be mandatory to have completed 10830NAT Course in crystalline silica exposure prevention when undertaking work in Canberra and the ACT.
+Starting 1 October 2023, for workers in the specified occipations and others reasonably expected to be exposed to silica dust, it is going to be mandatory to have completed 10830NAT Course in crystalline silica exposure prevention when undertaking work in Canberra and the ACT.
 You can find out more on the WorkSafe ACT website.

 Crystalline silica, especially as a respirable dust, is increasingly becoming a significant workplace safety issue.
 Breathing in crystalline silica dust can lead to a range of respiratory illnesses and cancers including silicosis, emphysema and lung cancer.